putu-elang/cybersecurity-lab/red-team/README.md

 # 🔴 Red Team Simulations

 This folder contains offensive security excersises used in my **cybersecurity homelab**.
-Each simulation is documented with steps, screenshots and detections observed by the blue team side's [SIEM](https://github.com/putu-elang/cybersecurity-lab/tree/main/blue-team)
+Each simulation is documented with steps, screenshots and detections observed by the [Blue Team](https://github.com/putu-elang/cybersecurity-lab/tree/main/blue-team).

 ## 📂 Contents